Euro 2016 will be remembered on these shores for England’s capitulation, Iceland’s clap and, most surprisingly, Wales’ heroics at the tournament.

 He eventually suffered relegation with the club but has been a presence under Sam Allardyce, though he’s yet to bag a Premier League goal this season.

 Another Wales player named in the Euro 2016 Team of the Tournament, Ramsey was absolutely fantastic in France with the midfielder providing four assists, the joint most in the competition.

-He returned to north London and spent three more years at Arsenal, making just south of 400 appearances for the club before joining Juventus last summer, where he has since found opportunities limited under Maurizio Sarri.
+He returned to north London and spent three more years at Arsenal, making just south of 400 appearances for the club before joining Juventus, where he has since found opportunities under Maurizio Sarri and then Andrea Pirlo.

 A scorer of wonderful goals, Bale netted notable free-kicks against England and Slovakia while also converting against Russia to cement himself as Wales’ diamond.

 The forward has mirrored that form for Los Blancos over the years, despite persistent injury problems and a lack of faith at times from Zinedine Zidane, helping the Spanish giants to four Champions League trophies, including the 2018 final in Kiev where he bagged a brace and scored that overhead kick goal.

 Owain Fon Williams

 Wales Caps: 1